-i) Housing management procurement, procedures and processes;
+iii) Housing repairs procedures and processes;

-The Council identified the need to improve its management of the Housing Repairs Service and other key housing management policies and processes such as those governing leaseholder charges following an in depth review.
-An internal working group was convened.
-To support the work of this group, several additional audits were commission from the Internal Audit team by the working group in conjunction with the Head of Housing.
-Actions are being taken to improve the service by way of:
+The Council identified the need to improve its management of the Housing Repairs Service following an in depth review of processes and procedures by Internal Audit.
+An internal working group was convened, actions are being taken to improve the service by way of:

-- Improvements to the internal control environment to ensure that all works are properly commissioned and paid for; - A major review of all the inspection regimes. - A review of the staffing and management of the service.
+- A review of the internal control environment to ensure that all works are properly commissioned and paid for; - A major review of all the inspection regimes. - A review of the staffing and management of the service. - A review of the contractual arrangements for the housing repairs service